wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 kcarectl --tag command
 ```

-where _command_ is a parameter defined by a user.
+where `command` is a parameter defined by a user.
 This parameter will be displayed in UI for the server.
 User could add multiple tags for each server.
-Each tag should be separated with ‘;’ symbol.
+Each tag should be separated with `;` symbol.

 Example: